 One small drawback, however, is that Cala Figuera Beach is not easily accessible.
 Even during the high season, when traffic jams are common on the road to Cap de Formentor, the bay remains mostly quiet.
 If you appreciate wild and untouched nature away from tourist crowds, Cala Figuera is the right place for you.

 The bay is perfect for snorkeling.
-It’s one of our favorite spots for snorkeling on Mallorca.
+It’s one of our favorite spots for snorkeling in Mallorca.
 The rocky seabed is teeming with more fish compared to sandy beaches, where there are no hiding spots for them.
 The entry into the water is also rocky, so wearing swim shoes is a good idea, although the pebbles in Cala Figuera are relatively large and very smooth.
 If needed, you can manage without footwear, at least as long as sea urchins aren’t paying a visit.

 Like Hiking?
 Easy trails for children.